An application is deemed as “subsequent” where it is made after:

 With regard to the first limb, the Council of State ruled later in 2018 that a final judgment by the ECtHR finding that a removal measure to the country of origin would constitute a violation of Article 3 ECHR constitutes new evidence, warranting admissibility of the subsequent application.

 In practice, it is difficult to provide evidence of new information and to prove its authenticity to substantiate subsequent claims.
 Asylum seekers often face difficulties in accessing the documents needed to prove new information e.g. difficulty in contacting their country of origin to obtain the evidence.

 Preliminary admissibility procedure

 During the preliminary examination of the subsequent application, OFPRA is not obliged to interview the asylum seeker.

 If, after the preliminary examination OFPRA considers that this “new evidence” or facts do not significantly increase the risk of serious threats or personal fears of persecution in case of return, it can declare the subsequent application inadmissible.
-The decision of OFPRA must be notified to the asylum seeker and information relevant to the procedure and deadlines for lodging an appeal must also be shared.
+The decision must be notified to the asylum seeker as well as information relevant to the procedure and deadlines for lodging an appeal.
 On the contrary, if the subsequent application is admissible, OFPRA has to channel it under the accelerated procedure and summon the asylum seeker to an interview.
 So far, the practice has demonstrated that asylum seekers who lodge a subsequent application often do not get an interview.

-As from the notification of a negative decision by OFPRA on a first subsequent application, regardless of its admissibility or not, the Prefecture can refuse to deliver or renew the asylum claim certification and can issue an order to leave the French territory (OQTF).
+Starting from the notification of a negative decision by OFPRA on a first subsequent application, regardless of its admissibility or not, the Prefecture can refuse to deliver or renew the asylum claim certificate and can issue an order to leave French territory (OQTF).

 Article L. 531-41 Ceseda.

-Article L.723-13 Ceseda.
-Note that this decision is appealed not before the CNDA but before the Administrative Court: Council of State, Decision No 412292, 17 January 2018.
+Article L. 531-40 Ceseda.
+Note that this decision is appealed not before the CNDA but before the territorially competent Administrative Court: Council of State, Decision No 412292, 17 January 2018.